edwin-wang/cbop/README.md

    Controller node and compute node can be deployed parallelly.

-6. Wait untill deployment finishes.
+7. Wait untill deployment finishes.
 The dashboard is on the controller node.
 It can be access via browse.

    > http://***CONTROLLER***/horizon

-   Replace CONTROLLER with your controller external IP.
+   Replace `CONTROLLER` with your controller external IP.
+   Default username: `admin`
+   Default password: `nova`